 - Book Ends: Literally.
 The first novel's prologue and epilogue both describe Yukiko's Face-Heel Turn, from two different points of view.

 - Bunny-Ears Lawyer: Tokugawa is... rather odd, but extremely intelligent.

 - Dem Bones: Looks like Kenji Kira got what he wanted.

 - Driven by Envy: The male Kawabatas.
 Kawabata-tousan killed Shusaku's love because he wanted her and the son has burning desire to beat and kill Taro.

 - Dual Wielding: Yukiko, by book two.

 - Famous Last Words: ..."Shogun...".
 Except he's not dead.

 - Healing Factor: Vampires heal really quickly.

-- Heroic Sacrifice: Both Shusaku and Heiko, and we mourn.
+- Heroic Sacrifice: Both Shusaku and Heiko, until Shusaku comes back.